Shaping Europe’s digital future, website of the European Union (klicksafe is co-funded by the European Union)

 Logo of Medienanstalt Rheinland-Pfalz (black and white)

-klicksafe is the German Awareness Center in the Digital Europe Program of the European Union and is managed by Medienanstalt Rheinland-Pfalz.
+klicksafe is the German Awareness Centre in the Digital Europe Programme of the European Union and is implemented by the Medienanstalt Rheinland-Pfalz (coordination) in cooperation with the Bundeszentrale für Kinder- und Jugendmedienschutz.